tommiv/ngx_http_imgproc/docs/03 - Usage.md

 Does what it says.

 **Amount**.
 Required.
 Positive float.
 1 means "do nothing".
-Low values mean black image.
+Low values means black image.

     # more contrast
     filter-contrast=1.5